JakobMie/nightlightstats/README.md

     light_location = "D:"/nightlights)
     user_coordinates = c(5.866, 15.042, 47.270, 55.057)

-In the first example, the shapefile of Germany will automatically be downloaded from the GADM database (only possible for countries!), or, if there is already a shapefile for Germany present in your `shapefile_location`, it will automatically be detected.
-In the second example, you simply provide the minium and maximum coordinates of Germany.
-The downloaded tile (in this case just one) of the VIIRS data will be the same, but no shapefile will be downloaded from GADM.
+In the first example, the shapefile of Germany will automatically be downloaded from the GADM database (only possible for countries), or, if there is already a shapefile for Germany present in your `shapefile_location`, it will automatically be detected.
+In the second example, you simply provide the minimum and maximum coordinates of Germany (the order is xmin, xmax, ymin, ymax).
+The downloaded tile (in this case just one) will be the same, but no shapefile will be downloaded from GADM if you input the set of coordinates.

 ## nightlight_calculate

 This function allows to perform calculations on night lights of a region in a given time interval.
 The output will be an aggregated dataframe in your environment, or if desired an additional dataframe for each area provided in `area_names`.
-For these single dataframes, you have to set `single_dataframes` to TRUE.
+To get these single dataframes, you have to set the argument `single_dataframes` to TRUE.

 For example, if you want to get a dataframe for the DMSP night lights in adm 1 regions of Luxembourg between 1992 and 1995, you can input: